bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 Neuromag/Elekta/MEGIN and Tristan Technologies BabyMEG data is stored as FIFF files with the extension `.fif`.
-The digitized positions of the head points are saved inside the fif file along with the MEG data, with typically no `_headshape` file.
+The digitized positions of the head points are saved inside the FIFF file along with the MEG data, with typically no `_headshape` file.

 ```Text